The Renfrew Center Launches New Diabetes Program

 “With this program we will effectively treat the eating disorder and manage the diabetes by addressing the underlying emotional issues and complexities that make the combination of these two very different illnesses so challenging to treat,” said Dr. Ice.
 “Within a collaborative, empowering, supportive environment patients will learn to care for their diabetes more independently while navigating their eating disorder recovery.
 As patients advance in recovery they will be given great autonomy in the management of their diabetes care including managing their own diets and insulin regimens.”

-The Diabetes Workbook, unique to Renfrew, has been specifically developed for Renfrew’s program with extensive research and collaboration with all disciplines.
+The Diabetes Workbook has been specifically developed for Renfrew’s program with extensive research and collaboration with all disciplines.
 The workbook will allow patients to experience, endure and express their emotions.

 Drs.
 Susan Ice and Gayle Brooks, internationally recognized experts in the eating disorder field, oversee the clinical operations of Renfrew’s 18 locations.
 The Renfrew Center has treated more than 75,000 women with eating disorders and other behavioral health issues and trained more than 35,000 professionals.
 It has facilities throughout the United States in California, Connecticut, Florida, Georgia, Illinois, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Tennessee, and Texas and works directly with most major insurance companies.